juandahl/arbitrum-connect-v2/README.md

-# 🧰 Arbitrum Transaction Enforcer - WakeUp Labs
+# 🧰 Arbitrum Connect - WakeUp Labs

 Welcome to [WakeUp Labs](https://www.wakeuplabs.io/) implementation of the front-end interface that enables users to force-include that we proposed here: [Tally](https://forum.arbitrum.foundation/t/tally-front-end-interface-to-force-transaction-inclusion-during-sequencer-downtime/21247).